yanliu1111/rag_chat_app_by_deepseek_and_supabase/README.md

-# Build RAG Chat App by Supabase and Deepseek V3
+# Build RAG Chat App by Deepseek V3 🐋 and Supabase

 ## Overview

 Build RAG (Retrieval-Augmented Generation) Chat App" by integrating Deepseek V3 and Supabase, built base on a simple Streamlit application that provides an interactive user interface with a sidebar for navigation and content display.
 Separate projects with unique chats.

+## Technologies

+- Python 3.10
+- Packages `pip install streamlit requests python-dotenv supabase`

 ## Features